lsst-dm/dm_dev_guide/coding/python_style_guide.rst

    Unexpected spaces around keyword / parameter equals.
    See :ref:`style-guide-py-multiline-assignment-whitespace`.

+Maximum line length
+   See :ref:`style-guide-py-line-length`.

+Additionally, packages listed in :ref:`style-guide-py-sci-pi-naming` should disable the following rules:

 N802
    Function name should be lowercase.
-   See :ref:`style-guide-py-naming`.
+   See :ref:`style-guide-py-sci-pi-naming`.

 N803
    Argument name should be lowercase.
-   See :ref:`style-guide-py-naming`.
+   See :ref:`style-guide-py-sci-pi-naming`.

-Maximum line length
+N806
+   Variable in function should be lowercase.
-   See :ref:`style-guide-py-line-length`.
+   See :ref:`style-guide-py-sci-pi-naming`.

 .. _pycodestyle error: http://pep8.readthedocs.io/en/latest/intro.html#error-codes